ainize-team/ainize-tutorial-service/README.md

 # ainize-tutorial-service

 ### ainize service for tutorial.
-This service provides a response of chatGPT3.5 for Ainize-sdk tutorial. we visit ainize-sdk for more information.
+This service provides a response of chatGPT3.5 for Ainize-sdk tutorial. \
+visit ainize-sdk for more information.

 ### triggerPath